 1. Introduction

-native protein in the body whose activity is modified specific [1] Over eighty percent of targets are protein and almost fifty percent are belong to GPCRs, serine, threonine and protein tyrosine kinase, MMPs, serine protease, hormone nuclear receptor and PDEsn theory, proteins act as drug targets must be capable of combining small molecules associated to diseases with appropriate chemical characters and affinity and could express in pathology cells and tissues resulting in therapeutic effect [2] For example, Alzheimer’s disease has complex etiology and it attack many segments which provides of Moreover, side effects and toxicities of drugscaused by unwanted effect of targets.
+An ideal drug target is a native protein in the body whose activity is modified in a specific and controllable manner resulting a specific effect[1].
+Over eighty percent of drug targets are protein and almost fifty percent are belong to GPCRs, serine, threonine and protein tyrosine kinase, MMPs, serine protease, hormone nuclear receptor and PDEs.
+In theory, proteins that act as drug targets must be capable of combining small molecules associated to diseases with appropriate chemical characters and affinity and could express in pathology cells and tissues resulting in therapeutic effect [2].
+For example, Alzheimer’s disease has complex etiology and it attacks many molecular segments, which provides a multitude of potential drug targets.
+Moreover, our research aims to reduce side effects and toxicities of drugs, caused by unwanted adverse effect of targets.

 Figure 1: drug target combining small molecule drugs usually combine with fit sites on targets using hydrogen bonds

-, we that one drug acts selectively to one specific target.
-However, reveal a far more complex figure of drug reaction in the past decades.
-An elegant new theory by Yildirim illustrates that not only are multiple drugs relating to one target but that one target could associate to many drugs [3] his theory drug actions as networks which improves our discovery of targets by drug-drug and protein-protein associations.
-Although many effective analyssuch as phenotypic effectbased approaches , there are apparent shortcomingsorphenotypic approach, responses due to similar pathway or biological processor chemical approach, do not have enough prior information for major chemicals. urgent to combine phenotypic and chemical indexes together achieve method to predict drug-target association in large scale [4]Cipher model was proposed and validated as the most accurate way to predi .
-Cipher modelassume that similarities in pharmacological space termed as Therapeutic Similarities(TS) and drug chemical similarities(CS) are correlated with the relatedness of targets based on protein-protein interaction(PPI) network in genomic space.
-Based on this assumption, a computational framework drugCipher was built to relate pharmacological and genomic spaces with multi- information and used three linear regression models to calculate concordance scores which used as standard of correlation between drug and protein [4]
+In the most basic model, we assume that one drug acts selectively to one specific target.
+However, recent research has revealed a far more complex figure of drug reaction in the past decades.
+An elegant new theory by Yildirim illustrates that not only are there multiple drugs relating to one target but that one target could associate to many drugs [3].
+Furthermore, this theory suggests that we view drug actions as networks, which improves our discovery of targets by drug-drug and protein-protein associations.
+Although many effective analyses such as phenotypic effect and chemical-based approaches have previously existed, there are apparent shortcomings.
+For the phenotypic approach, off-target responses were activated due to similar pathways or biological processes.
+For the chemical approach, researchers often do not have enough prior information for major chemicals to know downstream effects.
+Consequently, there is urgent need to combine phenotypic and chemical indexes together, to achieve an improved method to predict drug-target association in on a larger scale [4].

+Taking these observations into account, the Cipher model was proposed and validated as the most accurate way to predict drug targets, given both phenotypic and chemical indexes. .More specifically, the Cipher model assumes that similarities in pharmacological space (termed as Therapeutic Similarities(TS)) and drug chemical similarities(CS) are correlated with the relatedness of targets based on protein-protein interaction(PPI) network in genomic space.
+Based on this assumption, a computational framework drugCipher was built to relate pharmacological and genomic spaces with multi-dimensional information and used three linear regression models to calculate concordance scores which used as standard of correlation between drug and protein [4].

 Figure 2:principle of drugCipher Drugs are solid nodes and presented by ‘d’; proteins are hollow nodes and presented by ‘p’.
 A).
 Drug Therapeutic Similarity (TS) (blue solid edges) and Drug Chemical Similarity (CS) (green solid edges) comprise the pharmacological space.
 The protein protein interaction (PPI) (gray solid edges) network represents the information in the genomic space.
 Together with drug-target interactions (gray dashed edges), the closeness (brown dashed edges) is defined to associate a drug with any arbitrary protein.
 B).
 For drug d and protein p, two similarity vectors for d in pharmacological space (TSd and CSd) and one closeness vector for p (Wp) are constructed.
 C. The concordance scores between drug d and protein p are computed based on three linear regression models, which assume linear correlations exist between TSd and Wp,Wp and CSd, Wp and the combination of TSd and CSd.[4]